The downloadable 2020/21 Teacher Guide will provide you with the information you will need to participate in YASS.

 YASS students can also contact their Student Support team for any questions they might have about OU study and processes in general.

-The OU Anywhere app gives students the option to download and access their core module textbooks, videos and other materials through mobile devices.
+The OU Anywhere app gives students the option to download and access their core course textbooks, videos and other materials through mobile devices.

 YASS students can use any of the specially designated OU Study Spaces at Dumfries & Galloway College, Fife College, South Lanarkshire College, New College Lanarkshire and West College Scotland.
 Each space is free to use and has full IT resources.
 For full details of facilities, opening times, and required ID click on the college you are interested in using.